Montana-Media-Arts/creative-coding-1/modules/week-1/_posts/2017-01-03-class-overview.md

 ## Dates & Weekly Flow

-Currently, I am planning on having weekly "modules" run from Thursday to Wednesday night.
+Currently, I am planning on having weekly "modules" run from Friday to Thursday night.

-Homework will be due before the start of the business day on Thursday (i.e. 8am Thursday morning).
+Homework will be due before the start of the business day on Friday (i.e. 8am Friday morning).